 - Click the ‘Show more’

 button to see more details about your request.
-You can cancel your request at any time by clicking on the red cross icon. - When the results have been retrieved, download the output files via the dedicated buttons, either one by one
+You can cancel your request at any time by clicking on the red cross icon.
+Results will be retrieved up to the moment of the cancellation (those already retrieved will appear in green, while the unprocessed ones will appear in red and marked as failed). - When the results have been retrieved, download the output files via the dedicated buttons, either one by one

 or all together